-• In the manual mode, both the top and bottom bars will turn yellow or red to indicate the presence of any alert.
+- To enter the manual mode, press - In the manual mode, both the top and bottom bars will turn yellow or red to indicate the presence ٠ of any alert.

 Control Buttons

 Use the control buttons to navigate to the menu in the manual mode.